Select Page

 GET A FREE CONSULTATION

-Personal Injury & Opioid Over-Prescription Practice Areas
+Our Practice Areas: Personal Injury & Opioid Over-Prescription Cases

 The most prominent pharmaceutical executive to be criminally charged in the opioid epidemic is now free on bail.John Kapoor, founder of Insys therapeutics, was arrested Thursday in Phoenix.
 He posted bail of $1 million.
 The billionaire is accused of racketeering, conspiracy, fraud and other felonies.